Redjumpman/Jumper-Plugins/README.md

 Perfect for integrating with other games on your discord server!
 Check my wiki for further documentation

+####*Tibia*
+- Retrieves creature information
+- Retrieves item information
+- Shows total players playing Tibia
+- Shows server information
+- Will tell you where Rashid is located for the day

 # Installation

 ####*Cog Install*